maroufpaul/NetworkAnalysisOysters/README.md

 # 5. Independent re-validation (re-runs ODE on every reported design,
 #    recomputes all backbone intersections from scratch)
 python validate.py

+# (Optional) one-pass driver that runs all heuristics + all MIQP and self-validates
+python run_everything.py
 ```

 `validate.py` writes `runs/validation_summary.csv` and `runs/validation_network_core_matrix{1,2}.csv`.
 Every number in the handover report came from that script — if you're reviewing or extending the work, run it first.